Netflix February 2017: Complete List Of Titles Leaving Netflix In February

 — Business Insider (@businessinsider) January 21, 2017

-- Africas Deadliest (1 Season)
+- Africas Deadliest (one season)

-- American Genius (1 Season)
+- American Genius (one season)

-- Animal Fight Night (1 Season)
+- Animal Fight Night (one season)

-- Big Picture with Kal Penn (1 Season)
+- Big Picture with Kal Penn (one season)

 - Long Way Down (2007)